Nabeel-javed/audits/new.md

 ## Conclusion

 The implementation correctly handles the use of pre-transferred TitanX tokens for liquidity provision.
-The WyvernX token minting and subsequent liquidity provisioning appear to work as intended, though several improvements could be made to enhance security, validation, and usability.
+The WyvernX token minting and subsequent liquidity provisioning appear to work as intended, though adding parameter validation and event emissions would enhance the contract's robustness.

-The most significant recommendation is to add a one-time execution check in the WyvernBuyAndBurn contract to match the protection already present in the WyvernX contract.
-Additionally, adding validation for the token amounts and event emissions would improve the contract's robustness and transparency.
+Given the owner-controlled nature of the initialization process, many of the identified issues have reduced severity.
+However, implementing the parameter validations would provide protection against configuration errors, even with trusted actors.